B.A., M.A. (Manitoba), Ph.D. (Queen's)

 Renaissance literature; Elizabethan political pageantry; Canadian literature, especially A.M.
 Klein, E.J.
 Pratt and P.K.
 Page; book history; technology and teaching; computers and the humanities.

-Editor.
-The Fiction of P.K.
-Page [to be published by Porcupine’s Quill].
+Co-Editor, The Fiction of P.K.
+Page (To be published by Porcupine's Quill]].

 A book-length study of the cross-fertilization of political pageantry and canonical literary texts by Sidney, Spenser, and Shakespeare.

 “Capstone and Cornerstone: Creating a Virtual Research Centre iin Honours and Graduate Courses in Renaissance Literature.”
 Renaissance and Reformation / Renaissance et Réforme (50th Anniversary Special Issue).
 Editor.
 A.M.
 Klein: Letters.
 Toronto:University of Toronto Press, 2011.

 “‘Myself in Time … and Space’: The Letters of A.M.
 Klein,” Failure’s

 Opposite: Listening to A.M.
 Klein.
 Edited by Norm Ravvin and Sherry

 Simon, 2011.
 52-68 Co-editor, with Zailig Pollock.
 The Complete Poems and Letters of E.J.
 Pratt: A Hypertext Edition/Archive.
 A sample edition is posted at www.trentu.ca/pratt, 1998-2002.

 Co-editor, with Zailig Pollock.
 A.M.
 Klein: The Second Scroll.
 Toronto: University of Toronto Press, 2000.